The following information is available for download in PDF format.

 Respecting your right to privacy is an important part of our service excellence commitment.
 We promise to treat your personal information with the utmost respect.
 That includes keeping you up-to-date on your rights as our customer and providing you with information on how we use your personal information.
 Our Privacy Statement outlines our commitment to protect the privacy and confidentiality of your personal information.

-We may update this statement from time to time as reflected in the date at the end of this page, so please review it periodically.
+We may update this statement from time to time as reflected in the effective date of this document, so please review it periodically.
 You're also encouraged to review the Legal Notices and User Agreement provided on this website.
 They, too, are provided for your information and protection.

 Why we collect personal information